adriatic/RADC/docs/02-how to/Develop stripe/02-Part 1.md

 ---
-    title: Part 1
+    title: "Part 1"
 ---

 ## Prerequisites

 ### nvm and node

-At the time of writting, redwood requires node version < 17.
+At the time of this writing, redwood requires node version < 17.
 So if you don't have it already, install the latest node v16 version on your machine (I recommend using [nvm](https://github.com/nvm-sh/nvm) to manage your node versions)

 ```bash
 nvm install v16.15.1